 This episode followed a clash between the French army and Siam, the Paknam crisis, as it is called.
 If I try to summarize the affair, in July 1893, three French ships violated Siamese territory and received warning shots from a Siamese fort and a gunboat, to which the French navy responded, toll 3 dead on the French side, 16 on the Siamese side.
 Their intention was to join the French gunboat Lutin already anchored off the French embassy in Bangkok.

-But the Siamese forbade the French gunboats from crossing the bar, as this was a violation of the Franco-Siamese treaty of 1856 which allowed free passage of the French to Paknam Island (located at the mouth of the Chao Phraya) but did not allow more than one warship present in Bangkok.
-The French commander, Captain Borey, had not at that time received a telegram of updated instructions from Paris to maintain his position at the mouth of the river (as it was not received by the French consul Auguste Pavie until the following day).
-Pavie, however, having informed him of the Siamese position, suggested that they drop anchor off Koh Sichang and await further instructions.
-But Captain Borey was under pressure as his ships could only cross the bar at high tide and so chose to follow the orders of Rear Admiral Edgar Humann based in Saigon rather than advice from Pavia, forcing passage through Paknam.
+But the Siamese forbade the French gunboats from crossing the bar, as this constituted a violation of the 1856 Franco-Siamese treaty, which allowed free passage for the French as far as Paknam Island (located at the mouth of the Chao Phraya River) but permitted no more than one warship to be present in Bangkok.
+The French commander, Captain Borey, had not yet received a telegram of updated instructions from Paris to maintain his position at the river mouth (as he was only received by the French consul, Auguste Pavie, the following day).

-And by the same token, I end up returning to the subject of the day, they obtained provisional control of the port of Chanthaburi, during the period of approval of the agreements, until 1905.
-France then occupied Chanthaburi to ensure its safety, and only withdrew when the annexation of You reap was sealed (with the treaty of 1907, the provinces of Sisophon et Battambang were added, marking the borders still in force between Thailand and Cambodia today).
+And so, I finally returned to the topic of the day; they obtained provisional control of the port of Chanthaburi during the period of approval of the agreements, until 1905.
+France then occupied Chanthaburi to ensure its security, and only withdrew when the annexation of Siem Reap was sealed (with the treaty of 1907, the provinces of Sisophon and Battambang were added, marking the borders still in force between Thailand and Cambodia today).

-And because France also occupied the territory of Vietnam , Chanthaburi received several "waves" of Vietnamese immigrants (Annamites more precisely), from the end of the 19th century during the establishment of the Cochin China and then in the 20s to 40s.
-A final wave fled the war Vietnam until 1975, thus explaining the Vietnamese influence that can be found in Chanthaburi, and explaining all the origins mentioned in intro, phew!
+And because France also occupied the territory of Vietnam, Chanthaburi received several "waves" of Vietnamese immigrants (more precisely Annamites), from the end of the 19th century during the establishment of Cochin China and then in the 1920s to 1940s.
+A final wave fled the Vietnam War until 1975, thus explaining the Vietnamese influence that can be found in Chanthaburi, and explaining all the origins mentioned in the introduction, phew!

-Good thing I said I was going to write a “summary”!
-I get carried away quickly, but I wanted to explain the historical context detailing the different influences characterizing the city.
-And as they say, when you love, you don't count, so I wasn't going to count the words to share with you this atypical story that ultimately concerns us directly.
+I'm so glad I said I was going to write a "summary"!
+I get carried away easily, but I really wanted to explain the historical context, detailing the various influences that have shaped the city.
+And as they say, when you love something, you don't count the words, so I wasn't going to hold back when sharing this unusual story with you, a story that, in the end, directly concerns us all.

 Much of the information in this section comes from a well-researched history enthusiast's blog, also based in Thailand (see source).